jordillonch/DeployBundle/README.md

 It is a Symfony2 Bundle but it can be used to deploy several kind of projects.

 The bundle provides some commands to automatize deploy process.
-Here main commands:
+Here are main commands:

 * **Initialize**: Prepare deployer and remote servers creating a directories structure to host new code.
-* **Download**: Download code from repository, adapt, warn up… and send to remote servers in order to put new code to production.
+* **Download**: Download code from repository, adapt, warn up… and ship it to remote servers in order to put new code to production.
 * **Code to production**.
 Deploy new code to production atomically and reload web server, app…
 * **Rollback**.
 Return back to previous deployed version.